Linux

 - Download the

-file from the downloads page - Install the downloaded file:
+.rpmfile from the downloads page - Install the downloaded file:

-sudo yum localinstall ./courier_*_linux_amd64.rpm
+sudo yum localinstall ./courier_*_linux_amd64.rpmopenSUSE/SUSE

 Install and upgrade: